vijayanajay/stock_rule_based/docs/architecture.md

 ## Technical Summary

-This document outlines the architecture for the Minimum Viable Quantitative Strategy Analysis Pipeline (MEQSAP).
+This document outlines the architecture for the Automated Technical Analyst Assistant v1.0.
 The system is designed as a command-line tool that orchestrates a suite of powerful, existing Python libraries to provide an end-to-end backtesting and analysis workflow.
 It takes a simple YAML configuration file as input, runs a backtest, performs a series of validation and robustness checks, and presents a clear verdict in the terminal.
 The primary goal is to validate a high-level orchestration approach, prioritizing rapid development and reliability by leveraging battle-tested components like `vectorbt`, `pyfolio`, and `pydantic`.
+The system supports a universe of at least 150 large-cap and mid-cap stocks from the Indian market and includes a predefined library of transparent, human-readable trading strategies.
+It also features a rule-based strategy engine that allows new strategies to be added via configuration.

 ## High-Level Overview